compneuro-da/rsHRF/README.md

 ![HRF map](https://github.com/guorongwu/rsHRF/raw/master/docs/FIR_Height_full_layout.png)

-How to use the toolbox
+How to use the toolbox - Matlab standalone
 -------------

 The input is voxelwise BOLD signal, already preprocessed according to your favorite recipe.
 Important thing are: